Body found in Wyoming believed to be Gabby Petito

 Jones said investigators are still seeking information from anyone who may have seen Petito or Brian Laundrie, the 23-year-old man that authorities consider a person of interest in her disappearance, around some camping sites located on the park’s eastern boundary, the same site that was the subject of a law enforcement search efforts over the weekend.

+NewsNation’s Brian Entin posted a tweet with a statement from the Laundrie family attorney Sunday evening.

-Meanwhile, on Sunday, more than 50 law enforcement officers started a second day of searching in a vast wildlife area near Florida’s Gulf Coast for Laundrie.
+Meanwhile, more than 50 law enforcement officers started a second day of searching in a vast wildlife area near Florida’s Gulf Coast for Laundrie.

-The search for him resumed at the more than 24,000-acre Carlton Reserve in Sarasota County, Florida, a wildlife area with more than 100 miles of trails, as well as campgrounds.
+The search for Laundrie resumed at the more than 24,000-acre Carlton Reserve in Sarasota County, Florida, a wildlife area with more than 100 miles of trails, as well as campgrounds.

+Laundrie and Petito, 22, left in July on a cross-country trek in a converted van to visit national parks in the U.S. West.

 Laundrie has been identified as a person of interest in the case.